 - Seeds and nuts give a great dose of healthy fats that are good for you and great for leveling out your blood sugar levels.

 - The optional organic protein powder provides a nice dose of protein.
-(Yes, I know this is not a “real food”, but for those of us dealing with food allergies, sometimes this is the best we can do)
+(Yes, I know this is not necessarily considered a “real food”, but for those of us dealing with food allergies, sometimes this is the best we can do)

 - Coconut oil is a great healthy fat as well